SUDA-LA/ucca-parser/README.md

 ucca == 1.0.127
 ```

-Node that the code has not been tested on the newest version of ucca module.
+Note that the code has not been tested on the newest version of ucca module.

 ## Datasets